AaltoSciComp/scicomp-docs/data/opensource.rst

    (both the legal and commercialization sides).
 Then, we have heard that supposedly the `Aalto Research Data Management Policy
    <aaltordm_>`_ was supposed to have this same effect, however
-   reading it it requires a lot of mental stretching to get to this point.
+   it does not make these things so clear.
 In fact, the RDM policy, if interpreted this way, would allow you to do essentially anything, including things which are not to the benefit of Aalto.

    Thus, while I (Richard Darst) can't promise anything, rumor has it this can be directly applied in all Aalto.
-Unlike the Aalto policies, this provides the necessary guidance to make sure that you and Aalto's interests are protected.
+Unlike the Aalto policies, this provides the necessary guidance to make sure that your and Aalto's interests are protected.
 If you are doing something that is beyond what is in this document, you probably want to talk to someone at Aalto anyway.
+Also, you may also have rights beyond what is in this document even without further discussion.

 .. _aaltordm: http://www.aalto.fi/en/research/research_data_management/

+Researchers make at least three primary outputs: publications, software, and data.
+This policy aims to make openly releasing all types of work as straightforward the traditional academic publishing process.

 This document describes the procedure for Aalto employees releasing the output of their work openly (open source software, data, and publications).
-Aalto University and CS encourage openness.
+Aalto University encourages openness.
 This policy covers only cases where work can clearly be released openly with no bureaucracy needed.
 It does not cover complex cases, such as commercial software, work related to inventions, complex partnership agreements,